Young driver insurance

 The insurance industry doesn't have the best customer-service reputation and while a provider may be good for some, it can be hell for others.

-Common problems include claims either not being paid out on time, not at all, or even an undervaluation of your car (by the insurer) as a result of a total loss claim.
-Other reasons to complain can also be unfair charges for changing your address, drivers, car, or exclusions being hidden in small print.
+Common problems include claims either not being paid out on time, or at all, or even undervaluing your car if you ever had to claim for a replacement.
+Other reasons to complain can also be unfair charges for changing your details and exclusions being hidden in small print.
 Also, it's always worth trying to call your provider first, but, if not, then…

 You can use free complaints tool Resolver.
 The tool helps you manage your complaint, and if the company doesn't play ball, it also helps you escalate your complaint to the free Financial Ombudsman Service.